Senate Elections

 No, this is a volunteer position.
 For faculty members, this position will be considered towards any applicable service requirements.
 All Senate members may submit requests for reimbursements for any reasonable expenses incurred.

-Please complete the appropriate form.
+Please complete the appropriate forms.

-If you have any questions about the nomination process, please contact [email protected].
+If you have any questions about the nomination process, please contact elections@ucanwest.ca.

 If you no longer wish to stand for election and wish to withdraw your nomination, please contact elections@ucanwest.ca to withdraw your nomination.
 Once withdrawn, you will not be eligible for the election and any votes for a withdrawn candidate will be invalid.